maartene/CarParkEscape/NOTES.md

 - ✅ Need to move left two steps to reach the stairs
 - ✅ Refactored tests to be parameterized
 - ✅ Extract movement instruction from `escape` function

+## Pomodoro 4: Three store garages
-- ⚠️ Three store garages
+- ✅ Three store garages
 - ⚠️ Going down more than once